fenago/ernesto-spark/Lab_33.md

 **Note:** Spark is already installed.
 It is not required to run following command to install

 PySpark is available in pypi.
 To install just run `pip install pyspark`{{execute T1}}

-The Python packaging for Spark is not intended to replace all of the other use cases.
-This Python packaged version of Spark is suitable for interacting with an existing cluster (be it Spark standalone, YARN, or Mesos) - but does not contain the tools required to set up your own standalone Spark cluster.

 ## Sequence Files